Use Azure Data Factory to migrate data from Amazon S3 to Azure Storage

 - In this architecture, data is transferred securely using HTTPS over public Internet.

-- Both the source Amazon S3 as well as the destination Azure Blob Storage or Azure Data Lake Storage Gen2 are configured to allow traffic from all network IP addresses.
-Refer to the second architecture below on how you can restrict network access to specific IP range.
+- Both the source Amazon S3 and the destination Azure Blob Storage or Azure Data Lake Storage Gen2 are configured to allow traffic from all network IP addresses.
+Refer to the second architecture referenced later in this page on how you can restrict network access to specific IP range.

 - You can easily scale up the amount of horsepower in serverless manner to fully utilize your network and storage bandwidth so that you can get the best throughput for your environment.

 - Both initial snapshot migration and delta data migration can be achieved using this architecture.